 Again, an open-ended question.
 Be gentle with this one — you cannot know what kind of trauma even asking might trigger.
-Maybe save it until the end of a tour and a one-on-one opening, but if you sense one with a like-minded soul, try it out.
+Maybe save it until the end of a tour and a one-on-one opening, but try it out if you sense one with a like-minded soul.

 17) How quickly, on average, do you shed students from the mental health counseling center?